 For full transparency in this BlockFi review, according to their incident report, BlockFi had a security breach.
 This occurred on May 14, 2020.
 During this time, a BlockFi employee’s phone number was breached and utilized by an unauthorized third party.
 They did this to access a portion of BlockFi’s encrypted back-office system and this type of breach is commonly referred to as a SIM port.

 The perpetrator attempted to make unauthorized withdrawals of client funds using the BlockFi platform.
 However, was unsuccessful in doing so.
 But they did manage to access BlockFi client information, used for marketing purposes throughout the duration of this incident.

 BlockFi has confirmed that no funds, passwords, social security numbers, tax identification numbers, passports, licenses, bank account information, nor similar non-public identification information were exposed as a result of this incident.

-At the time of this BlockFi review, BlockFi currently has a help centre with a lot of valuable information and FAQs.
+At the time of this BlockFi review, BlockFi currently has a help center with a lot of valuable information and FAQs.
 This is handy for those wanting some immediate answers to their queries.
 You can also submit a ticket through their website.
 Or leave a message through their online chat facility in the bottom right of the screen.

 BlockFi Review Conclusion

 Although the likes of BlockFi will never win over hardcore crypto investors, BlockFi is potentially a bridge between the traditional financial system and crypto.
 Not everyone will be comfortable storing their own private keys themselves.
 Therefore, with platforms such as BlockFi, users can keep their crypto secure whilst also receiving a high yield.